 - The Volunteer Responder must ensure that their knowledge and skills are current.
 If formal certification is out of date then acting as a volunteer responder must NOT occur.

 - The Volunteer Responder should arrive by road or by foot where possible.
 Only in especially remote locations should driving to a location be considered and the rules of the road apply fully.
-Since not officially dispatched, speeding or yellow light driving is not allowed (except within event grounds for safety).
+Since not officially dispatched, speeding or emergency light driving is not allowed (except within event grounds for safety).

 - The Volunteer Responder should only respond if fully alert and prepared (do not respond if alcohol or drugs have been consumed).